TheBacktester/strategy/index.md

  2. Start copying while there is no open position.
 Don`t cash out money while there is an open position.
  3. The amount of the position is calculated as a percentage of the balance.
  4. I have two different strategies:
-	* Longterm gains: 7-years back-tested Longterm gains([Link](https://ct-eu.icmarkets.com/copy/strategy/27057))
+	* Longterm-Gains: 7-years back-tested Longterm-Gains([Link](https://ct-eu.icmarkets.com/copy/strategy/27057))
-	* Shortterm gains: 7-years back-tested Shortterm gains ([Link](https://ct-eu.icmarkets.com/copy/strategy/25130))
+	* Shortterm-Gains: 7-years back-tested Shortterm-Gains ([Link](https://ct-eu.icmarkets.com/copy/strategy/25130))

-I recommend to put 50% of your money in Shorterm gains and 50% in Longterm gains.
-After a couple years switch to 30% Shorterm gains and 70% Longterm gains.
+I recommend to put 50% of your money in Shorterm-Gains and 50% in Longterm-Gains.
+After a couple years switch to 30% Shorterm-Gains and 70% Longterm-Gains.

 I keep you up to date on my telegram channel: [https://t.me/longterm_backtested_strategies](https://t.me/longterm_backtested_strategies)